 As in the case of the core energy services, the paper seems to give equal weight to each of the different policy options available to regulators regarding the “competitive energy services”.
 One of the options considered available to regulators would allow unrestricted utility and unregulated affiliate participation in competitive markets.
 At the other extreme, decision-makers could prohibit participation in competitive markets by the utility as well as its affiliates.

 Enron strongly believes that incumbent utilities should be prohibited from participating in competitive markets.
+Can we use a reference to Order 636 that discusses the interstate natural gas model?
 Otherwise, the presence of the utility could undermine those markets, discouraging other potential suppliers.
 Besides, the utility could use the supply of “competitive services” to leverage its competitiveness in the core energy services, deterring its competitors in these markets also.

 We consider that in order to enhance competition in both core and non-core competitive energy service markets, the utility should only participate in its service territory through an affiliate.